 RR Australia Limited (the 'Company') is a company domiciled in Australia.
 The address of the Company's registered office is Level 1, 47 Rickard Road, Bankstown, NSW, 2200.
-The consolidated financial report of the Company for the financial year ended 31 March 2008 comprises the Company and its subsidiaries (together referred to as the 'consolidated entity').
-The consolidated entity is primarily involved in the rental and sale of browngoods, whitegoods, PCs and furniture products.
+The consolidated financial report of the Company for the financial year ended 31 March 2009 comprises the Company and its subsidiaries (together referred to as the 'consolidated entity').
+The consolidated entity is primarily involved in the rental and sale of browngoods, whitegoods, PCs and furniture products and the provision of unsecured cash loans.